Skip to content

 docker exec kafka-postgres psql -U postgres -d restaurant_comments -c "\dt"

-# Should show "comments" table
+# Should show "processed_comments" table

 3. Check Redis